 Egnyte provides a unique value for our customers in the Architecture Engineering and Construction (AEC) industry.
 Customers in the construction industry can use Egnyte for sharing project files between headquarters and remote job-sites.
 In many cases, Revit collaboration and sharing are critical for your business and we want to help make the transition as smooth as possible.

 Is Storage Sync similar to Windows Server for Revit Collaboration?

 After the Revit files are migrated to Storage Sync, the workflow for Revit collaboration is no different than Windows-based Revit collaboration.
-If a user wants to collaborate on a Revit project file, he will need to elevate the Revit Local file to a Central file using the File-based Worksharing mode and save the file.
+If a user wants to collaborate on a Revit project file, they will need to elevate the Revit Local file to a Central file using the File-based Worksharing mode and save the file.
 This enables other on-premise users to open the same file and work on different components of the project.

-Best Practices for Configuring Storage Sync for Revit collaboration
+Best Practices for Configuring Storage Sync for Revit Collaboration

 Given the unique nature of Revit collaboration, you should consider the following best practices that will help maximize efficiency and end-user satisfaction while collaborating on Revit files.